 5. Highly Processed or Refined Grains

-Refined grains have been shown to increase your risk for heart disease, according to a September 2019 clinician's guide published in Mayo Clinic Proceedings: Innovations, Quality, and Outcomes.
+Refined grains have been shown to increase your risk for heart disease, according to a September 2019 report in Mayo Clinic Proceedings: Innovations, Quality, and Outcomes.

 Refined grains pose a double whammy for heart health: They barely contain the fiber that whole grains have (and fiber has been linked to improved glucose control and helping to lower cholesterol) while many refined grains also sneak in added sugars, which should be limited.

 Because of this, they're high on the glycemic index scale, which measures how certain foods affect your blood glucose levels, according to the University of Sydney.
 A diet high in high-glycemic foods is associated with an increased risk of heart disease and death, according to a February 2021 study in The New England Journal of Medicine.